minshi123/gitlab/doc/user/application_security/sast/index.md

 For more information about the vulnerabilities database update, check the [maintenance table](../index.md#maintenance-and-update-of-the-vulnerabilities-database).

-## GitLab SAST in an offline air-gapped installation
+## GitLab SAST in an offline or air-gapped installation

 For self-managed GitLab instances in an environment with limited, restricted, or intermittent access to external resources via the internet, some adjustments are required for the SAST job to